zycobyte/definitions/computational_thinking.md

 - Other than spelling and punctuation symbols you could have used a variable before it is declared
 - Its like saying "It was a really good time going there with her" and not giving the context "I went to the theme park with mary" until after.

-#### Example
+#### Examples
+Common examples you should look for in python include
+- ensuring all variables are declared before they are used
-Common examples you should look for in python is ensuring all brackets are in the right places and correctly closed, that indentation is consistent, that there are colons in all the correct places and that strings have consistent "" or '', though there may be others.
+- all brackets are in the right places and correctly closed
+- that indentation is consistent
+- that there are colons in all the correct places
+- that strings have consistent "" or ''
+though there may be others.

 #### Resources
 - https://www.bbc.co.uk/bitesize/guides/zbssv9q/revision/7